Stephanie-Ash/the-pizza-oven/TESTING.md

     * The site has been tested on the Google Chrome, Microsoft Edge and Firefox browsers.
     * The sites responsivenes has be tested by friends and family members on various devices and also using the Chrome Developer tools.

+### Fixed Bugs
+* During the development process it was discovered that the booking end_time did not update when the booking was updated.
+This was fixed by ensuring the end time is calculated on every save.
+* The footer was not originally fixed to the bottom of the page on pages with little content for example the manage bookings page with no bookings.
+CSS for a sticky footer was added.
+* On a review of the site a spurious sign out button was noted on the logout page.
+This has been removed.